Bala200166/FPGA-SoC-NiosII-DE10/Lab-4-LCD-Graphics-Image-Processing/README.md

 ## Overview

-FPGA/SoC laboratory using the **Nios II soft-core processor** on a **DE10 platform** to control a graphical LCD from embedded C.
+FPGA/SoC laboratory using the **Nios II soft-core processor** on a **DE10 FPGA platform** to control a graphical LCD from embedded C.

-This coursework was completed as part of a **three-member group assignment**.
+> **Team coursework:** Completed as part of a three-member student team.
+The original report contains the names of all contributors.

 ## Work Completed